juniormayhe/Scripts/linux/readme.md

 docker login
 ```

-Create your NET Core app with a dockerfile such as
+Create your NET Core app with a dockerfile at Project folder such as

 ```
 FROM microsoft/dotnet:sdk AS build-env